IntBio-UCD/parent_pops_common-gardens/scripts/Single_Time_Size.md

 ```

 ## Check Sample sizes at each survey

-If any pops only have 1 individual, filter those pops out
+If any pops only have 1 individual, filter those pops out.

+Also, create a data set that removes pops with 2 or less individuals for comparison.

 ```r